 A tee shirt customer from Virginia cycled from Pittsburgh to DC in two days.
 He was trying to split the distance into two even days but he had friends in Frostburg so he planned his overnight there to visit with his friends.
 It’s roughly 140 miles from Pittsburgh to Frostburg and 195 from Frostburg to DC.
 That's a lot of miles each day.
 You would need to be a considerable athlete to overcome the intense fatigue such distances would inflict.
 I found his story very inspiring because I never imagined that even possible.

 How much gear do I need for cycling the Great Allegheny Passage and the C&O Canal?

 Unless you are riding the 335 miles without changing clothes or sleeping, you will need to pack clothes for however many days, personal hygiene equipment, food, and possibly camping gear.
 This can easily become a considerable amount of equipment which will require a storage strategy.
 What are you going to pack and how are you going to carry all of this gear on your bike?
 Watch the video to get a better idea of what to pack.

-The trail of fine crushed limestone provides a fairly smooth surface which can be managed with any type of bike.
-If you're riding through to DC on the C&O Canal it is suggested to have tires which are 32mm or wider because the C&O Canal is bumpier and can be muddy so the thinner tires tend to sink into the surface and don't offer much traction.
-Most road bikes can only accommodate thinner tires so you may want to consider some other options.
+The crushed limestone surface is fairly smooth and can be ridden on any type of bike.
+If you're cycling the Great Allegheny Passage and the C&O Canal, larger tires generally work better.
+Tires which are 32mm or wider work best.
+Most road bikes are limited to thinner tires so you may want to consider a bike that accepts a larger tire.
 Regardless of which bike style you choose, be certain that the saddle is comfortable.
 More about the saddle in a minute...